troyhacks/Slip_Ring_Stepper_for_LEDs/README.md

 Uses the TMC2209 library from https://github.com/janelia-arduino/TMC2209/

-Uses the ESP-FlexyStepper lubrary from https://github.com/pkerspe/ESP-FlexyStepper
+Uses the ESP-FlexyStepper library from https://github.com/pkerspe/ESP-FlexyStepper

 Does not control the LEDs - for that use WLED MoonModules. 😁